lucyschrader/Blastochor/README.md

 - Command line options to run a search or single record, returning json or flattened default csv
 - Front end to create mapping file and run from browser
 - Look into how easily this app could be forked for other museum APIs
+- A lot more error handling and ability to fail gracefully

 ## Installation
 Clone this repo using `git clone`.
 Install the following packages: